 The COVID-19 pandemic has highlighted some key lessons that also apply to the Planetary Defense (PD) community.
 It would be prudent to take those to heart in order to improve future responses to potential asteroid threats.

-This paper will identify some key take-aways and point out topics for the PD community to to address and take action on.
+Here are some key take-aways and topics the PD community needs to address and take action on.

-1. When, not if
+When, not if

 Both, the pandemic as well as the risk posed by a potential asteroid impact, are events that have been described as 'when, not if'.
-Scientists and experts have warned since decades that it would only be a matter of time until humanity would be faced with a pandemic and recommended that actions be taken in order to be prepared.[1]
+Scientists and experts have warned since decades that it would only be a matter of time until humanity would be faced with a pandemic and recommended that actions be taken in order to be prepared.